St Columb Major, St Mawgan and St Wenn (electoral division)

 St Columb Major, St Mawgan and St Wenn is an electoral division of Cornwall in the United Kingdom which returns one member to sit on Cornwall Council.
 It was created at the 2021 local elections, being formed from the former division of St Columb Major.
-Since 2025, it has been represented by Rowland O'Connor, a member of Reform UK.
+Since 2025, it has been represented by Rowland O'Connor, who originally stood as member of Reform UK but later joined the Cornish Independent Nonaligned Group.